 October 12, 2011

-Smartling, the language translation service for websites and apps that we previously covered, has launched a new service for small businesses today.
+Smartling, the language translation service for websites and apps, has launched a new service for small businesses today.
 The New York startup updated its platform with new features, like a style guide and a glossary for translators, and a new interface targeted at small businesses and non-technical staff.

 “The meek and humble marketing person or webmaster could use it without being an expert in localization, and that’s what’s exciting,” says Elizabeth Golluscio, Smartling’s VP of marketing.